guyfridge/Infra-Optimization/README.md

 9. Verify master-gke cluster connectivity.
 You should be able to see all six nodes in the cluster after running the following.
 `kubectl get nodes`

-## On the controller VM, use Terraform to automate the provisioning of a Kubernetes cluster with Docker installed
+## On the controller VM, use Terraform to automate the provisioning of a GKE cluster with Docker installed
 ### Set up and initialize the Terraform workspace
 1. Clone the following respository on the controller VM
 ```